csavasegal/csavasegal.github.io/Teaching_materials/OSHER_Winter2025/Lecture_03_Depression.md

 ## 7. Summary

 Depression is a complex and multifactorial disorder that significantly impacts individuals and society.
 Advances in our understanding of its neurobiology and the development of innovative treatments hold promise for improving outcomes.
 Early diagnosis and a holistic approach to care remain pivotal in managing this condition.

 ---
+# Major Depressive Disorder (MDD) vs. Other Types of Depression

+Depression is a complex mental health condition that manifests in various forms.
+While Major Depressive Disorder (MDD) is one of the most commonly diagnosed types, there are other forms of depression with unique characteristics.
+Below is a comparison between MDD and other types of depression:

+## **Major Depressive Disorder (MDD)**
+- **Definition**: MDD, also known as clinical depression, is a mood disorder characterized by persistent and intense feelings of sadness, hopelessness, and a loss of interest in activities.
+- **Duration**: Symptoms typically last for at least two weeks or longer.
+- **Key Symptoms**:
+  - Depressed mood most of the day, nearly every day.
+  - Loss of interest or pleasure in most activities.
+  - Significant changes in weight or appetite.
+  - Sleep disturbances (insomnia or hypersomnia).
+  - Fatigue or loss of energy.
+  - Difficulty concentrating or making decisions.
+  - Feelings of worthlessness or excessive guilt.
+  - Recurrent thoughts of death or suicide.
+- **Diagnosis Criteria**: Requires the presence of five or more symptoms for at least two weeks, significantly impairing daily functioning.

+## **Persistent Depressive Disorder (PDD)**
+- **Definition**: Also called dysthymia, PDD is a chronic form of depression with less severe but longer-lasting symptoms than MDD.
+- **Duration**: Symptoms persist for at least two years in adults.
+- **Key Differences from MDD**:
+  - Symptoms are less intense but more persistent.
+  - Individuals may experience periods of normal mood that last less than two months.

+## **Seasonal Affective Disorder (SAD)**
+- **Definition**: A type of depression linked to changes in seasons, often occurring during fall and winter.
+- **Duration**: Symptoms typically resolve with the arrival of spring or summer.
+- **Key Features**:
+  - Related to reduced exposure to sunlight.
+  - May include fatigue, weight gain, and social withdrawal.

+## **Bipolar Disorder (Depressive Episodes)**
+- **Definition**: Bipolar disorder includes depressive episodes similar to MDD but alternates with periods of mania or hypomania.
+- **Key Differences from MDD**:
+  - Episodes of elevated mood, energy, and activity (mania or hypomania) distinguish bipolar disorder from MDD.
+  - Treatment often involves mood stabilizers in addition to antidepressants.

+## **Postpartum Depression (PPD)**
+- **Definition**: A type of depression that occurs after childbirth.
+- **Key Features**:
+  - Includes feelings of sadness, anxiety, and exhaustion that interfere with caregiving.
+  - Hormonal changes and life stressors contribute to its onset.

+## **Psychotic Depression**
+- **Definition**: A severe form of depression accompanied by psychosis, such as delusions or hallucinations.
+- **Key Features**:
+  - Psychotic symptoms are congruent with depressive themes (e.g., guilt, worthlessness).
+  - Requires specialized treatment, often combining antidepressants and antipsychotics.

+## **Atypical Depression**
+- **Definition**: A subtype of depression with specific features, such as mood reactivity.
+- **Key Features**:
+  - Individuals may experience improved mood in response to positive events.
+  - Other symptoms include increased appetite, excessive sleep, and heaviness in limbs.

+Understanding the differences between MDD and other types of depression is crucial for accurate diagnosis and effective treatment.

+---